ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		]
 	} );

-This configuration implies the following transformation:
+This configuration causes the following code transformation:

 	// HTML before
 	<p>What is <acronym title="Advanced Content Filter">ACF</acronym>?</p>